When many cruisers take a look at their itineraries, they often pass over Costa Maya as just another stop they are unfamiliar with.

 However, Costa Maya is quickly climbing the list of best cruise stops in the Caribbean.
 Once you visit, you will easily see why.
 At the cruise port and the surrounding countryside, there are many different activities for every interest.

 Impressive Mayan ruins dot the area, while lagoons and beaches cling to a shore which is lined with small restaurants and bars.

 For those who don’t want to go more than a few steps from the port, there is a swimming pool, bar, and amenities right off the pier as well.

-5 things to do in Costa Maya
+5 Things to Do While Docked in Costa Maya

-1. The Port Itself
+1. The Cruise Port

 2. Chacchoben Mayan Ruins